posl/iArch/tutorials.md

 }
 ```

-In *ucStudent*, currently we can't decide which to be implemented at last, so bracketing with **"{ }"** presents the methods are alternative.
+In *uStudentController*, currently we can't decide which to be implemented at last, so bracketing with **"{ }"** presents the methods are alternative.
+In *ucStudent*, there is also the bracket that means it is uncertain which method is called in the method *actionPerformed*.

-Also, you can generate a model map and a sequence map.
+Additionally, you can generate a model map and a sequence map.

 ![iArch-U class diagram editor](../images/class_diagram_tut_02.jpg)